GSG-G7/sitspot-v2/docs/Airtable.md

 From here you will see all of the incoming data!

 #### **Be careful not to alter any of the data as you may not be able to recover it.
 There are also specific fields that are required and if they are removed or altered it will break the feed on the live version of the site.
-And if you ever change multiple select options here or on Typeforms, you will need to break the integration from Typeform's connect, and reconnect them, or else you the typeform answers won't reach airtable and as a result won't reach the App**
+And if you ever change any multiple select options here or on Typeforms, you will need to break the integration from Typeform's connect, and reconnect them, or else you the typeform answers won't reach airtable and as a result won't reach the App**

 Your tables are `places`, `stay`, `eat`, `shop`.